containers/buildah/docs/buildah-config.md

 **--history-comment** *comment*

-Sets a comment on the the topmost layer in any images which will be created using the specified container.
+Sets a comment on the topmost layer in any images which will be created using the specified container.

 **--hostname** *host*